 Building on the corporate structure already in existence in respect of Waterfront Enterprise Board Limited, the Council of Ministers wishes to propose that a restructured company, to be known as: "The States of Jersey Development Company Limited", in conjunction with the private sector, acts as the developer of property assets currently belonging to the Public where the asset is not otherwise required to meet States needs or where such properties are integral to the delivery of a Regeneration Zone.
-The restructured company will continue the activities of Waterfront Enterprise Board Limited in developing the St. Helier Waterfront but will also purchase and develop property assets that are required to achieve the regeneration strategies of the Regeneration Steering Group.
+The restructured company will, in accordance with the arrangements set out in this report, continue the activities of Waterfront Enterprise Board Limited in developing the St. Helier Waterfront but will also purchase and develop property assets that are required to achieve the regeneration strategies of the Regeneration Steering Group.

-In addition to its continuing activities, the restructured company would have the following new roles -
+In addition to its continuing responsibilities on the Waterfront which will be discharged in accordance with arrangements set out in this report, the restructured company would have the following new roles -